Discover Young Heroes’ story.

 In 2009, we launched our Healthcare Program, followed by the Skills Training Empowerment Program (STEP) in 2013.

 In 2014, Young Heroes became an independently registered NGO in Eswatini.
 In the autumn of 2015, Young Heroes received a three-year grant from USAID and the President’s Emergency Plan for AIDS Relief (PEPFAR) via PACT to undertake the Umliba Loya Embili project, which was succeeded by Insika Yakusasa.
-Building on the successes of these projects, Young Heroes transitioned to a USAID Local Partner in Eswatini to implement Phila Unotse (“Be healthy, economically stable and informed”) in late 2020.
+Building on the successes of these projects, Young Heroes transitioned to a Local Prime Recipient of PEPFAR grants in Eswatini to implement Phila Unotse (“Be healthy, economically stable and informed”) in late 2020, and the Sabelo Sensha (youth inheritance) in 2023 to 2025.

 In 2017, a grant from the government of the Kingdom of the Netherlands through the International HIV/AIDS Alliance and CANGO enabled Young Heroes to implement READY+ in Eswatini.
-READY+ 2 will reach more age groups and will directly impact more than 70,000 people over a five-year period started in 2021.
+READY+ 2 reached more age groups and directly impacted more than 70,000 people over a five-year period starting in 2021.

 In 2018, through the support of the Thomas Engel Foundation and the Moewenweg Foundation, Young Heroes introduced Litsemba project in the Shiselweni region.